TOI-1136 is a Young, Coplanar, Aligned Planetary System in a Pristine Resonant Chain: Discussion

 Previous disk migration simulations placed meaningful constraints on disk turbulence \citep{Adams2008,Rein2009,Huhn}.
 Turbulence may increase the libration amplitudes of the planets captured in resonance and even disrupt the resonance if the turbulence is strong enough.
 We did not include turbulence in our convergent disk migration simulations in Section \ref{sec:migration}, because the libration amplitudes of TOI-1136 are still poorly constrained by the available TTV data.
 Recent work by \citet{Jensen_Millholland} indicated that typical methods for inferring libration amplitudes of resonant planetary systems can be strongly biased by measurement uncertainties.
 We defer a discussion of the libration amplitudes to a future work where the libration amplitudes are better constrained.

 TOI-1136 has a highly coplanar planetary system that is also well-aligned with the host star.
 The fact that all six (potentially seven) planets transit already hints at a low mutual inclination.
 According to our transit modeling (Section \ref{sec:transits}), assuming all planets transit the same hemisphere of the host star, the measured orbital inclination implies a mutual inclination of $1.1^\circ$.
 The planet with the most discrepant orbital inclination is planet b at $86.44_{-0.21}^{+0.27}~^\circ$.
-The other five planets are all around 89.5$^\circ$ or so with a mutual inclination of just $0.15^\circ$.
+The other five planets all have orbital inclinations around 89.5$^\circ$.
+If we assume that the planets have the same longitudes of ascending node which can be tested with future transit duration variation analyses, the dispersion of orbital inclinations ($0.15^\circ$) is proxy for their mutual inclination.
 Previous works have also found that the innermost planet of a multi-planet system often has the largest orbital inclination, likely due to an equipartitioning of the angular momentum deficit \citep{Steffen2016,Dai2018,Weiss2018,Petrovich}.
 For comparison, the TRAPPIST-1 planets have even lower mutual inclinations of about 0.04$^\circ$ \citep{Agol2021}.

 Our RM measurement of TOI-1136 revealed a planetary system that is well-aligned with the rotation of the host star.
 The sky-projected stellar obliquity $\lambda$ is $5\pm5^\circ$ and the stellar obliquity is less than 28$^\circ$ with a 95\% credible level. \citet{Hirano2020} measured the stellar obliquity of TRAPPIST-1, and they also found evidence for a well-aligned planetary system. \citet{Spalding} pointed out that planets may couple with the oblateness of their host star, the differential nodal precession may induce a mutual inclination of $\approx 2\Psi$.
 Hence, for TOI-1136, the measured low mutual inclination and low stellar obliquity corroborate each other: if the stellar obliquity were high, a large mutual inclination would have been generated by the differential precession. \citet{Batygin2015_capture} suggested that if a protoplanetary disk has substantial axial asymmetry, capturing planets into MMR during disk migration is much more difficult.
 If TOI-1136 had a stellar companion, a stellar fly-by event \citep[e.g][]{Xiang-Gruess} or the perturbation from the companion \citep{Batygin_nature} may induce disk warp, axial asymmetry and primordial misalignment that are detrimental to the formation of a resonant chain like TOI-1136.
 No spectroscopic, visual, blended, or comoving stellar companions were found for TOI-1136 (Section \ref{sec:stellar_para}).
 We suggest that TOI-1136, at 700-Myr-old, still preserves the pristine orbital architecture formed by a slow migration in an isolated disk with no primordial misalignment or disk asymmetry.